 In early spring, clusters of small brilliant purplish-pink pea-like flowers are so abundant they fill the entire tree, dotting the branches and even coming right out of the trunk.
 Flowers edible raw or cooked.
 Flat leguminous 2-3" pods have roastable edible seeds high in antioxidants.
 Nitrogen-fixing tree is also valuable as an early-season nectar plant for bees.

 Large heart-shaped leaves emerge opaque pink, mature to deep green and turn yellow in fall.
 Smooth dark bark becomes plated and brick-red with purple undertones.
 Sun or partial shade, soil adaptable.
 Fine as a specimen tree or in groups.

 Native to central and eastern U.S. and may not reach full maturity size in northern areas.
-Customers report that it is reliably blooming in Zone 4.
-(2-4' bare-root plants)
+Very tender and only marginally hardy in Zone 5.
+Maine Grown.
+(1-3' bare-root plants)